Resources » Frequently asked questions

 Approval to begin an offshore petroleum activity is only granted after NOPSEMA has conducted a thorough and rigorous technical assessment of the relevant risk management plans and has determined the plans meet all the requirements of the law.
 Risk management plans may include a safety case, well operations management plan, offshore project proposal and environment plan.

-For an overview of the offshore petroleum regulatory process see Brochure - Introducing NOPSEMA - May 2017 (PDF 743KB) and Brochure - Offshore petroleum environmental approvals - August 2018 (PDF 227KB).
+For an overview of the offshore petroleum regulatory process see Brochure - Introducing NOPSEMA - November 2018 (PDF 444KB) and Brochure - Offshore petroleum environmental approvals - November 2018 (PDF 226KB).

 When will NOPSEMA make a decision to either accept or refuse to accept an environment plan?
 What does it mean if NOPSEMA provides an opportunity to modify and resubmit a plan or requests further written information?